June 15, 2015

 Workplace violence – for immediate threats, contact DPS at (213) 740-4321, or 911 for situations occurring in off-campus facilities; non-immediate concerns, contact Equity and Diversity at (213) 740-5086 or (323) 442-2020

-Legal and regulatory compliance – contact the Office of Compliance Help and Hotline at (213) 740-2500
+Legal and regulatory compliance – contact the Office of Professionalism and Ethics Help and Hotline at (213) 740-2500 or online

 Misappropriation of university assets or accounting/auditing complaints – contact Audit Services at (213) 740-8258